-Some people meet me and when we talk about minimalism they think I live a radical lifestyle.
+When some people meet me, and they feel compelled to talk about minimalism, they think I live a radical lifestyle.
 They say things like “I could never be a minimalist.”

-But the truth is that my lifestyle is not radical.
-I don’t consider myself a radical person.
-If you met me today and we didn’t talk about minimalism (which we probably wouldn’t), you wouldn’t think my lifestyle is much different from yours:
+But the truth is that my lifestyle is not radical, and I’m not a radical person.
+If you met me today, and we didn’t talk about minimalism (which we probably wouldn’t), you wouldn’t think my lifestyle is much different from yours:

-I don’t count my stuff, but I have hundreds of things, even after I got rid of 90% of my stuff.
-I own a car.
+I don’t count my stuff, but I have hundreds of things, even after I got rid of 90% of my stuff: I own a car.
 I own pots and pans and kitchen utensils.
 I own a queen-size bed.
 I own a smartphone.
-I own a laptop computer.
+I own a laptop.
 I own a desk.
 I own a guitar.
 I own some furniture.
-I own some books.
-I own a clothes dresser.
-I own a washer and dryer.
-I own more than a few days worth of clothes.
+I own a shelf full of books.
+I own a dresser and a washer and dryer and more than a few days’ worth of clothes.

-3. I don’t give meaning to my possessions.
-Most importantly, I understand that my possessions can be replaced.
+3. I don’t give meaning to possessions.
+Most important, I understand that my possessions can be replaced.
 Someone recently asked me what I would grab if my apartment caught fire.
 “Nothing,” I responded.
 “Everything I own is replaceable.”

 Minimalism is not a radical lifestyle.
 Minimalism is a tool I use to get rid of unnecessary stuff and live a meaningful life—a life filled with happiness, freedom, and conscious awareness.
 Because I strip away life’s excess, I’m able to focus on the important parts of life: health, relationships, passions, growth, and contribution.
 That’s what living a meaningful life is about for me.

-How about you—what could you strip away from your life that would allow you to focus on the important aspects of your life?
+How about you—what could you strip away that would allow you to focus on the important aspects of your life?